 She told me that her son had gone through the same thing a year prior.
 She ended up begging for a Strep test and full workup for her son as she had heard of this illness striking children left and right.
 Apparently, it had something to do with the Strep bacteria…

 Because she couldn’t find any other logical answers for the fact that her son suddenly couldn’t function away from her, she figured she had to try.
-It was then that her doctor confirmed that her son was infested with the Strep bacteria (with no symptoms apart from sudden onset of severe anxiety and OCD-like behaviors).
+At that point, she brought her son to the pediatrician and it was then that her doctor confirmed it.
+Her son was infested with the Strep bacteria (with no symptoms apart from sudden onset of severe anxiety and OCD-like behaviors).

 Her son has made a full recovery.
 Unfortunately, this is not always the case.

 My Daughter’s PANS/PANDAS Diagnosis

 Sadly, the two months of PANS in my home is exactly how so many other moms describe it.
 It was HELL.